Content

 JAK inhibitors aren’t proven to treat male pattern baldness.
 This type of medication is only approved for severe alopecia areata, not the male pattern hair loss that can cause a receding hairline.

-As such, if you’re starting to develop a receding hairline, a bald patch at your crown or other early signs of balding, you’ll get better results from treatments such as finasteride and minoxidil.
+If you’re starting to develop a receding hairline, a bald patch at your crown, or other early signs of balding, you’ll get better results from treatments like finasteride and minoxidil.

 We offer these medications as part of our range of hair loss treatments for men, following an online consultation with a healthcare provider who can determine if a prescription is appropriate.